Clan Hamilton History, Motto & Origins: Lanarkshire, Cadzow Castle & Scottish Heritage

 What Are the Origins of the Hamilton Name and How Did the Family Establish Itself in Scotland?

 Walter fitz Gilbert of Hameldone, the ancestor from whom the Scottish Hamiltons trace their descent, appears in Scottish records in the early fourteenth century, holding lands in Lanarkshire.
-The precise details of his earlier career and his transition from English to Scottish allegiance are not always clearly established, but what is certain is that his support for Robert the Bruce during the Wars of Scottish Independence — at a time when many families were hedging their bets between English and Scottish allegiance — was rewarded by Bruce with grants of land in Lanarkshire that became the territorial foundation of the Hamilton family’s Scottish career.
+The precise details of his earlier career are not always clearly established, but what is certain is that his support for Robert the Bruce during the Wars of Scottish Independence — at a time when many families were hedging their bets between English and Scottish allegiance — was rewarded by Bruce with grants of land in Lanarkshire that became the territorial foundation of the Hamilton family's Scottish career.
 This loyalty at a critical moment, combined with the strategic marriages and political alliances of the following generation, set the Hamiltons on the trajectory that would eventually carry them to the heights of Scottish noble power.

 The elevation of the Hamilton family to the Scottish peerage as Lords Hamilton in the fifteenth century, followed by the creation of the earldom of Arran in 1503 and eventually the dukedom of Hamilton in 1643, represents one of the most sustained aristocratic ascents in Scottish history.
 Each elevation reflected both the family's accumulated territorial wealth and political influence and the crown's recognition of a family that had consistently proved its value as a pillar of the Scottish noble order.